Gregory-Eales/ml-implementations/README.md

 ## Content:
   * Template-Folder: contains the template for my reimplementation format
+  * Perceptron:

+## To Do:
   * Linear Regression: implementation of linear regression

-## To Do:
   * Logistic Regression
   * Decision Tree
   * SVM